Comparing Cashier’s Checks vs Money Orders

 How Do Cashier’s Checks Work?

-When you go to the bank, you’ll likely give the bank employee the recipient’s name and the amount of the check.
-You’ll either purchase the check with cash or have the money debited from a checking or savings account that you have with that particular bank.
-Cashier’s checks often come with a fee, which usually run about $10 to $20.
+At the bank, the process involves telling the bank employee the amount of the check and the recipient’s name.
+You can either purchase the check with cash or have the money debited from your checking or savings account at the bank.
+Cashier’s checks often come with a fee, usually about $8 to $15.

 Don’t have a bank account?
-You may be able to get a cashier’s check from a bank where you’re not a customer, but you’ll have to check with the financial institution first.
-And, if you are able to get a cashier’s check from a bank where you don’t have an account, you’ll have to purchase the cashier’s check with cash.
+You may be able to get a cashier’s check from a bank at which you’re not a customer, but you’ll have to check with the financial institution first and purchase the cashier’s check with cash.

-A credit union may offer you more flexibility if you’re not a customer.
-Often, credit unions will issue cashier’s checks to members of other credit unions along as their own.
+Credit unions may offer you more flexibility if you’re not a customer.
+They often issue cashier’s checks to members of other credit unions.

 Recommended: Issuing a Stop Payment on a Check

 Like a cashier’s check, a money order is a form of paper payment and an acceptable alternative to paying a bill or debt with cash or a check.
-You can purchase a money order with cash, traveler’s checks, and a credit or debit card.
-Since a money order is prepaid, unlike a regular check, a money order can’t bounce.
+You can purchase a money order with cash, traveler’s checks, or a debit card.
+Since a money order is prepaid, it can’t bounce like a regular check can.

-A money order has empty spaces where you’ll need to fill out certain information, similar to writing out a check.
-Besides the amount being paid and the date the money order is issued, you’ll need to fill out your name and address as well as who is the payee, and then sign your name.
+Filling out a money order is similar to writing out a check.
+Besides the amount to be paid and the date of issue, you’ll need to fill out your name, your address, and the name of the payee and then add your signature.
 In the memo line, you can fill in the reason for payment.

-There may be limits on the amount of the money order that’s possible.
-For example, at a United States post office, a single money order can be no more than $1,000.
+There may be limits on the money order amount.
+For example, at a United States post office, a single money order can’t exceed $1,000.

-You’ll also get a receipt when you purchase a money order which is important to keep safe.
-With a receipt, you can track your money order and, if the payment is lost or stolen, use it to attempt to recover the funds.
+You’ll also get a receipt when you purchase a money order, which you should keep so you can track your money order and, if the payment is lost or stolen, use it to try to recover the funds.

-Money orders can be obtained at a number of different places, including post offices, Western Union and similar retail businesses, check-cashing outlets, financial institutions, supermarkets, and convenience stores.
-Along with paying the face value of the money order, you’ll also have to pay a fee.
-The amount depends on such specifics as where you obtain the money order, but typically fees don’t exceed $10.
+Money orders can be obtained at numerous places, including post offices, Western Union and similar retail businesses, check-cashing outlets, financial institutions, supermarkets, and convenience stores.
+Along with paying the face value of the money order, you may have to pay a small fee.

-People who want to cash a money order can generally do so at the same places you purchase one.
-Unless you deposit it into a bank account, be aware that you may be charged a small fee for cashing the money order.
+People who want to cash a money order can generally do so at the same places that offer them.
+Unless you deposit it into a bank account, be aware that you may have to pay a small fee for cashing the money order.

-While both money orders and cashier’s checks are similar in some ways, there are also distinctions between the two.
-Here’s how the two compare.
+While money orders and cashier’s checks have some similarities, there are also differences.
+Here’s how they compare.

 Similarities

-Both money orders and cashier’s checks are forms of payment that can be used instead of cash or a personal check.
-Because these are both completely prepaid, a person can cash or deposit a money order and a cashier’s check without worry that either will be declined or returned for insufficient funds.
+Both money orders and cashier’s checks are forms of payment that can be alternatives to cash or a personal check.
+Because they are prepaid, you can cash or deposit a money order or a cashier’s check without worrying that it’ll be declined or returned for insufficient funds.

 Money orders and cashier’s checks share the following features:

-• Provide more privacy for the payer because neither contain a checking account number.
+• They provide more payer privacy because neither contains your checking account number.

 • Each typically comes with fees.

-• Allow you to trace or track payments.
+• They allow you to trace or track payments.

 Differences